Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: introduction

 \subsection{Outline}

 The next section presents the extended Roy model and the main identification results.
-Section~\ref{sec:structural} discusses structural underpinning of the model.
-Section~\ref{sec:ext} presents extensions to imperfect foresight and the generalized Roy model.
-Section~\ref{sec:appli} applies the methodology to women's major choices in Germany.
+Section~\ref{sec:frame} focuses on the special case of perfect foresight.
+Section~\ref{sec:inference} discusses inference methods.
+Section~\ref{sec:sim} presents a simulation study inspired by the under representation of women in STEM fields, and~Section~\ref{sec:appli} illustrates the methodology with an analysis of women's major choices in Germany.
 The last section concludes.
 Proofs of the main results are collected in the appendix.